HefnaValravn/ubuntu_server/extra_exercises/explanation_http.md

 Most importantly, I add A type DNS records for all subzones (www1 and www2) in the `/var/lib/bind/nicolas-benedettigonzalez.sasm.uclllabs.be.db` file.

+When testing the www2. subzone, I realized I was missing a package, which I could install with `apt install libapache2-mod-php`.
+This mod for apache allows me to use php.

 That is the first part of the assignment.